eventi/noreallyjustfuckingstopalready/README.md

 ### [Zgen](https://github.com/tarjoilija/zgen)

-Add `zgen load eventi/noreallyjustfuckingstopalready` to your .zshrc file in the same function you're doing your other `zgen load` calls in.
+Add `zgen load eventi/noreallyjustfuckingstopalready` to your .zshrc file in the same function you're doing your other `zgen load` calls in. zgen will take care of cloning the repository and adding it to your `$PATH`.